adambard/learnxinyminutes-docs/osl.html.markdown

 	color c = r.rgb; // Read from a structure field

 // 12. closure
-	// Closure is used to store data that aren't considered during Shader's execution.
+	// Closure is used to store data that aren't considered when it executes.
 	// It cannot be manipulated or read.
 	// A null closure can always be assigned.
 	// OSL currently only supports color as their closure.